-Trying to avoid losses by timing the market to sell your investments can be a dangerous game to play that leaves you financially worse off.
+Trying to avoid losses by timing the market to sell your investments can be a dangerous game to play that may leave you financially worse off.
 Common performance patterns show stock prices recovering after falling in value, which can mean you sell it for less than you bought it for.

 If you’ve set up a direct debit, you can carry on as normal.
 By investing little and often, you can smooth out the price you pay for an asset over time, reducing it during periods of volatility, helping you maximise your return.
 By setting up a regular investment, you can ignore market noise.
 Whilst it can often feel like many things on the financial markets are out of your control, removing bias is something you can influence.

-To set-up a direct debit, log-in to your account and go to ‘Add Money’ or you can book a call with an Investment Consultant here.
+To set-up a direct debit, log-in to your account and go to ‘Add Money’ or you can book a call with an Investment Consultant.

 How is my portfolio designed to mitigate market volatility?